The Teme Valley Market

 Everyone talks about Farmers' Markets as though they have always been about; in fact, the movement is barely 20 years old, and the Teme Valley Market was one of the originals.

-Together with craft stalls, including hand-forged iron work, knitting, cushions, wood-turning, jewellery, soap and bath products, the Market is an eclectic mix of items and produce everyone can enjoy.
+Together with craft stalls, including hand-forged iron work, knitting, cushions, wood-turning, jewellery, soap and bath products, the Market offers an eclectic mix of items and produce everyone can enjoy.

 And it is all made nearby!

 The whole idea was for people making good quality products, locally, to be able to sell their wares to local people.
 This is the Teme Valley Market's founding principal.
-It is one of the few markets run by its stall holders; we put up and take down the marquee, organise our own activities, an publicity, to keep costs kept to a minimum.
+It is one of the few markets run by its stall holders; we put up and take down the marquee, and organise our own activities and publicity, to keep costs to a minimum.

-We are enthusiastic, and forward looking, and feel we are doing our bit to promote 'authentic' local markets, selling local food and products.
-We were recently named as one of the Top Ten Farmers Markets in England, by the Independent Newspaper.
+We are enthusiastic and forward-looking, and feel we are doing our bit to promote 'authentic' local markets, selling local food and products.
+We were recently named one of the Top Ten Farmers' Markets in England by the Independent Newspaper.

 To keep our connection with the land, we hold a Plough Blessing service at the January Market, and a Harvest Thanksgiving at the October Market.